Inverse Mean Curvature Flow of Rotationally Symmetric Hypersurfaces: Acknowledgements

 \section{Acknowledgements}

-I would like to thank my thesis advisor Adam Jacob, whose weekly discussions with me made this project possible, and the University of California, Davis Department of Mathematics for their financial support throughout my graduate studies.
+I would like to thank Professors Joel Hass and Adam Jacob of the University of California, Davis and Professor Mao-Pei Tsui for National Taiwan University for many helpful discussions.
+I would also like to thank the University of California, Davis Department of Mathematics and the National Center for Theoretical Sciences, Mathematics Division at National Taiwan University for their financial support throughout my graduate and postdoctoral studies.